Free Trial Conversion Rate Calculator for SaaS

 Save a scenario (A then B) to compare side-by-side.

-What Is a Good Trial-to-Paid Conversion Rate?
+What Is a Good Free Trial Conversion Rate?

-Benchmarks drawn from the Openview 2024 PLG Index, Userpilot Activation Benchmarks, and ProfitWell.
-The free trial conversion rate tool above applies these benchmarks to your funnel automatically and grades each dimension A–F.
+Benchmarks triangulated from widely cited PLG sources — OpenView Product Benchmarks, Userpilot activation research, and ProfitWell subscription data.
+The tool above applies these benchmarks to your funnel automatically and grades each dimension A–F.

 Why 15% is the median: a new trial user crosses five decision gates before paying.
 Each gate has its own attrition — empty state confusion, permission setup, value realization, habit formation, and finally pricing friction.
 Even an optimized funnel leaks at every stage.
 Trial-to-paid conversion is the compounded product of all five stages.